marcmarinam/obsidian-fmp/Free trial remake/Phase 2 - Couponless FT.md

 #### Purchases
 Once eligibility is in place, we can start moving away from coupons.
 Previously, the way we set the free trial length of a sub was by using a free trial type coupon.
 Now that we won't be using those, we need to set the `trialEndsAt` property when executing a purchase.

+Storage of the purchased details has already been taken care of.